ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 MCMCplot(treatment_mcmc$VCV)
 ```

 `Sol` refers to the fixed effects and `VCV` to the random effects, so we can see the effects sizes of the different variables we have added to our models.
 If the credible intervals overlap zero, then those effects are not significant.
-So we can see here that _Betula nana_ cover hasn't changed.
+So we can see here that _Betula nana_ cover hasn't changed. `units` refers to the residual variance.

 <center> <img src="{{ site.baseurl }}/img/mcmc_vis1.png" alt="Img" style="width: 400px;"/>  <img src="{{ site.baseurl }}/img/mcmc_vis2.png" alt="Img" style="width: 500px;"/></center>